EduardaFarias/js-piano-simulator/README.md

 # JS Piano Simulator 🎹
 A musical keyboard virtual made with JS Vanilla, with volume control and the option to turn on or disable the letters that identify the keys.
+You can type both with the mouse and by using the corresponding keys.

 ## 🎮 Ready?
 <a href="https://eduardafarias.github.io/js-piano-simulator/" target="_blank">Click here to try it</a>